visionlabatuillinois/CASPER-1.0_NSF-award-number-BCS1921735/README.md

 # search-model
-# Model of visual search written and developed by Rachel F Heaton and John E Hummel
+# Model of visual search
+# Written and developed by Rachel F Heaton and John E Hummel

 * Copyright 2023 The Board of Trustees of the University of Illinois.
 All Rights Reserved.
 * Licensed under the terms of the Apache License 2.0 license (the "License")